Polls Close at 7:00 P.M.; RTC Offers Free Rides

-As of 9 a.m., nearly 5,300 voters have cast their ballots in Washoe County.
+As of noon, more than 14,000 voters have cast their ballots in Washoe County.

 Nevada polling locations won't close until everyone in line at 7 p.m. has voted.